mpfr/httpd-plus/README.md

 $
 ```

-Apply the patch files by running the installation script which will build and install the `httpd-plus` binary (`-stable` or `-current` branch will be detected automatically).
+Apply the patch files by running the installation script which will build and install the `httpd-plus` binary.
 After that, the original source code will be restored.

 ```
 $ doas chmod ugo+x httpd-plus-current/install